hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @pekr I am searching everywhere on the web from 3 hours with no result.
 The presentation dialect seems gone.
 We should  contact Jeff directly.

 [12:48:22](#6j3lZfdryMhGEUWEDXw-T0zsQfTI_xrxf0Pvj-kRH9A) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
-Maybe you would fe faster writing your own one Ì†ΩÌπÇ
+Maybe you would fe faster writing your own one üôÇ

 [12:59:05](#Fu6HgBjm-7hV56EBTfmzjGamDvVi-bfNuQqasbcT3vA) <rgchris (Christopher Ross-Gill)>:
 I had hacked Jeff's dialect into style form so that it could be used for a reusable slide-based presentation.
 Possibly still have that version.